Fire damages Young Street business late Thursday night

-HONOLULU (KHON2) — Heavy smoke and flames were seen shooting out of a Young Street business shortly before 11p Thursday night.
+HONOLULU (KHON2) — Heavy smoke and flames were seen shooting out of a Young Street business shortly before 11p.m.
+Thursday night.

 Multiple engines from the Honolulu Fire Department as well as first responders from Honolulu Police and Emergency Medical Services were on the scene at 1084 Young Street.